Up until now, Sue has been oblivious to some of the show’s more, shall we say, regrettable shortcomings. But that’s all about to change.

 The Snows of Terror

-Doctor Who has its fair share of iconic monsters – Daleks, Cybermen, Sontarans, Fifi the Stigorax – but nothing could prepare Sue for The Keys of Marinus‘ contribution to this roll call of evil – a big, fat, hairy rapist.
+Doctor Who is famous for its iconic monsters – Daleks, Cybermen, Sontarans, Fifi the Stigorax – but nothing could have prepared Sue for this story’s contribution to that roll call of evil: a fat, hairy rapist.

 Sue: This is unbelievable.
-It’s not even subtle.
-He is going to take Barbara by force!
-This is far more upsetting than any Dalek.
+It isn’t even subtle.
+He’s going to take Barbara by force!
+This is much more upsetting than any Dalek.
 What the **** is this?

 Me: It reminds me of The Year of the Sex Olympics.